Lyn1603/interactive-clock/README.md

 - Resetting the background to white when the music ends.

 ### Installation

-1. **Prerequisites**: Ensure you have Node.js and npm installed on your machine.

 2. **Clone the repository**: ``` git clone https://github.com/your-username/interactive-clock.git ```